About Avondale Park

 To book or for more information call 020 7602 2226 or email firstname.lastname@example.org

-Avondale Park, at the top of Pottery Lane, was created in 1892 when the area that had been a huge fetid pool known as "the ocean" was finally built on.
-This former area of slurry was part of the notorious Piggeries as well as the location of tile kilns and brickfields.
+Avondale Park was created in 1892 when the area that had been a huge fetid pool known as "the ocean" was finally built on.
+This former area of slurry was part of the notorious Piggeries.
+It was also the location of tile kilns and brickfields.

-The site was purchased from the Adams family in 1889, and after the excavations, seven feet in depth, had been filled in, the park was formally opened on 2 June 1892.
-It was called Avondale Park in memory of the recently deceased Duke of Clarence and Avondale.
+The site was bought from the Adams family in 1889.
+After the seven foot excavations were filled in, there was an opening ceremony on 2 June 1892.
+The name, Avondale Park, is in memory of the recently deceased Duke of Clarence and Avondale.